EX LIBRIS ASSOCIATION

 Seneca College, 1986–2003, Professor and Co-ordinator, Library & Information Technician Program.

-Consulting, post-retirement
+Consulting, post-retirement.

 Committees/Executive positions at various library associations: CLA (CACUL, CTCL); OLA; U of T library science alumni.